 Trade agreements among the U.S. and its trading partners attempt to foster employment in certain parts of the world (such as low-income areas in the Caribbean) and allow U.S. consumers fair access to reasonably priced goods, while providing some sort of relief to U.S.-based businesses.
 Because trade agreements will never satisfy all parties concerned, they tend to lead to controversy and much critical discussion.
 On the retail end, consumers of apparel have long enjoyed wide selections and moderate prices in North America, Asia, Europe and elsewhere.

-During 2013, retail sales at clothing and accessories stores in the U.S. totaled $250.7 billion (up from $242.4 billion the previous year), according to the Bureau of the Census.
-In addition, Plunkett Research estimates that 80% ($143.0 billion) of sales at department stores, 60% ($25.9 billion) of sales at sporting goods stores and 35% ($40.2 billion) of sales at discount department stores were for clothing and accessories in 2012.
-Assuming that about 30% ($77.7 billion) of the goods sold via e-commerce in America are apparel, shoes and accessories, this would put the total retail and online market in America at $537.5 billion.
+During 2014, retail sales at clothing, shoes and accessories stores in the U.S. totaled $248.7 billion (after subtracting jewelry sales of $4.9 billion), according to the Bureau of the Census.
+In addition, Plunkett Research estimates that 80% ($137.3 billion) of sales at department stores, as well as 60% ($25.9 billion) of sales at sporting goods stores were for apparel and shoes.
+Assuming that 17% ($52.0 billion) of the goods sold via e-commerce in America are apparel, shoes and accessories, this would put the total retail and online market in America at $463.9 billion.